 The National Museum of Computing (TNMoC) is housed at Bletchley Park and available for visitors for a small additional admission fee.
-The Colossus and Tunny rebuild galleries are open daily in line with the visitor hours of Bletchley Park.
+The Colossus and Tunny rebuild galleries are open 10.30 - 17.00 (Last admission 16.30) all year round.
 The rest of TNMoC, which traces the development of computing from Colossus, the world’s first electronic computer, through to the modern-day, has limited opening hours so please check before travelling.

 The use of machines to break into Lorenz, the high-grade cipher machine used by Hitler and his High Command to encipher strategic messages was the brain-child of Bletchley Park Codebreaker, Max Newman.
 Colossus was developed by General Post Office engineer, Tommy Flowers, to help speed up the process.

 A rebuild of a wartime Colossus computer can be seen daily by visitors to Bletchley Park at The National Museum of Computing.
 TNMoC operates independently of the Bletchley Park Trust.

 Image: Colossus Rebuild at The National Museum of Computing